hsharrison/experimentator/README.md

 Ordering methods are defined in `experimentator.orderings` as classes.
 Orderings handle the combination of IV values to form unique conditions, the ordering of the unique conditions, and the duplication of unique conditions if specified with the `number` parameter.
 The following classes are available:

     Ordering(number=1)
 The base class.
 Using this will create every section with the same order.
-The order is non-deterministic--it is usually predictable based on he order the IVs were defined but it is not guaranteed to stable across Python versions or implementations.
 The `number` parameter duplicates the entire order (as opposed to each condition separately).
 For example, with two IVs taking levels of `iv1 = ('A', 'B')` and `iv2 = ('a', 'b')`, `Ordering(2)` will probably produce the order `('Aa', 'Ab', 'Ba', 'Bb', 'Aa', 'Ab', 'Ba', 'Bb')`.
+The order is non-deterministic--it is usually predictable based on the order the IVs were defined but it is not guaranteed to be stable across Python versions or implementations.

     Shuffle(number=1, avoid_repeats=False)
 This ordering method randomly shuffles the sections, _after_ duplicating the unique sections.
 If `avoid_repeats==True`, there will be no identical conditions back-to-back.